-This booklet has been written to help answer some of the questions you may have about surgery for endometrial cancer.
+This booklet has been written to help answer some of the questions you may have about radical hysterectomy.

-If you have recently been diagnosed with endometrial cancer (cancer of the lining of the womb), it is normal to experience a wide range of emotions.
+If you have recently been diagnosed with cancer of the cervix or uterus, it is normal to experience a wide range of emotions.
 For some women, it can be a frightening and unsettling time.
 Whatever you may be feeling at present, try talking about it with someone who specialises in dealing with this condition such as your consultant or the gynaecology cancer nurse specialist (CNS).
-They will listen, answer any questions you may have about your surgery for endometrial cancer and can put you in touch with other professionals or support agencies if you wish.
+They will listen, answer any questions you may have and can put you in touch with other professionals or support agencies if you wish.
 Some useful contact numbers are also listed at the back of this booklet.

-What is a hysterectomy and why is it necessary?
+What is a radical hysterectomy and why is it necessary?